aloshdenny/empath/README.md

 Chart.js - Chart.js is a free and open-source JavaScript library for creating HTML5-based charts.
 It is relatively simple to use and provides a wide range of customization options.
 It supports a variety of chart types, including bar charts, line charts, pie charts, doughnut charts, bubble charts, area charts, radar charts, and mixed charts.
 It also provides a number of plugins that can be used to add additional functionality to charts, such as annotations, zoom, and drag-and-drop.
 Chart.js is highly responsive and will automatically resize to fit its container.
 It is also compatible with all major browsers.

+## Future Scope

+We plan to integrate a fine-tuned version of the HuggingFace Audio2Vec speech model to transcribe speech to text.
+This is helpful at times when the user is unable/not in a situation to type out their journals.
+It's also a convenient option for commuters on the go; speech-to-text made much more easier

 ## Installation